SotoLR/ChopWare_Py/README.md

 ## Contents:
 dice.py - *The code*

+phraser.py - **WIP.
+Please ignore** Tool that helps you memorize your new passphrase.

 ### Wordlists

 beale.wordlist.txt - Word list created by Alan Beale.
 Replaces words in diceware.wordlist.txt that might be harder to remember for people who were not born or live in the US (e.g. ncaa, idaho)